 Despite the evolution of human-computer interaction, forms still remain one of the most important types of interaction for users.
-People who use your application or site have a particular goal, and often the one thing standing between the user and their goal is a form.
-Every day, we use them for our essential activities – to complete purchases, to sign up for social networks, to provide feedback on a product we've bought, and more.
+People who use your application or website have a particular goal, and often the one thing standing between the user and their goal is a form.
+Every day, we use them for our essential activities – to complete purchases, to sign up for social networks, to provide feedback on a product we've bought, and more – they're a huge part of user experience.

 As a result, it's very important for us to be able to complete online forms quickly and without confusion.
 The less effort we have to spend, the happier we are.
 As designers and developers, we should strive to produce faster, easier and more productive form experiences for our users.

-In the second of my two articles exploring how to build better forms (find the first one here) here are my 10 tips to design forms that are user-friendly.
+In the second of my two articles exploring how to build better forms (find the first one here), here are my 10 tips to design forms that are user-friendly.
+Not quite what you're looking for?
+You might need our guides to the top website builder or cloud storage service.

 01. Only ask what's required